|

 This page is provided by the Japan Meteorologic Agency and, in addition to information about official warnings and advisories for the Kumamoto area, contains links to earthquake information and a UV index.

 This is part of the Kumamoto Prefecture's site.
 It is in Japanese but the information is presented in a visual manner that may also be useful to persons who do not read Japanese.
 Click on the map to get more detailed information about an area in Kumamoto.
-When you click on a particular area, the key you will see on the right presents the warning levels for landslides, flooding, and high tide, in that order from top to bottom.
+When you click on a particular area, the key you will see on the right presents the warning levels for landslides (circles), flooding (triangles), and high tide (squares).
+Unfortunately, I can't find a clear indication of when one needs to evacuate, but if you see red or purple in your area, you had better either make sure you are in a reasonably safe place and/or consult with you neighbors to see what they are doing.
 If you are particularly interested in river levels click here for Kumamoto or click here for all of Kyushu.
 On the page showing river levels in Kumamoto, the rightside up triangles indicate that river levels are going up while the upside down triangles indicate that they are declining.
 A blue triangle indicates that the river is not at a level high enough to require the flood reaction units (suibodan) to be put on call, yellow means they have been put on call, orange means a flood warning has been issued, pink means evacuation is required, and red means that a flood has occurred.
 On the page for all of Kyushu (which is less detailed but easier to understand than the page for Kumamoto) grey means a flood warning has been retracted, yellow means a flood warning (chui), red means a high level warning (keikoku), orange means danger (kiken), and black means a flood has occurred.
 Finally, click here to see where landslides are more likely and how high the danger level is at the moment.
 Blue simply means that it is raining in the area where you see the blue mark.
 Yellow, orange, and red signify increasing levels of danger.
 Red means there is extreme danger.
 Orange means that we are less than one hour away from red (if rain continues unabated), and yellow is less than two hours from red.

 This page is provided by the Japan Meteorologic Agency.
 Note that the times and dates a UTC (Coordinated Universal Time) so you need to add 9 hours to the times you see.
 The Japanese version of the page gives the times in local (Japanese) time and provides other information (wind speeds, etc) that is not on the English page.
 A site called "TropicalStormRisk.com", which is maintained by University College of London, is an outstanding source of information on tropical storms throughout the world, including East Asia.
 The site is particularly useful because it displays information about the intensity (i.e. "category") of each storm in a clear, color-coded format.
 Also, click here to view a page with a wide variety of links to sites providing information about tropical storms near Japan and other parts of the world.